eosnetworkfoundation/docs/native/07_node-operation/100_migration-guides/10_switch-to-savanna.md

 - restart nodeos with the new `signature-provider` config
 - register a single key on chain with the `regfinkey` action

-Additional information on Finalizer Keys may be found in [Guide to Managing Finalizer Keys](../../advanced-topics/managing-finalizer-keys)
+Additional information on Finalizer Keys may be found in [Guide to Managing Finalizer Keys](../../advanced-topics/managing-finalizer-keys) and [Introduction to Finalizers and Voting](introduction_finalizers_voting)

 ### Confirmation of Consensus Algorithm
 The action `switchtosvnn`, initiates the change to the Savanna Consensus Algorithm, and must be called by the owner of the system contracts.
 On EOS Mainnet this would be the `eosio` user.
 This is event is called only once per chain.